straz/artificialtrust/about.md

 He served as CTO of the Commonwealth of Massachusetts, leading bipartisan efforts to digitally transform state government.

-Steve was Entrepreneur in Residence at the Dept. of Biomedical Informatics at Harvard Medical School, and a visiting scientist in the Dept. of Genetics and the Wyss Institute.
-His research interests include applications of synthetic biology to solving problems of security, identity, and data integrity at the molecular level.
+Steve mentors entrepreneurs at the Harvard iLab.
+He was Entrepreneur in Residence at the Dept. of Biomedical Informatics at Harvard Medical School, and a visiting scientist in the Dept. of Genetics and the Wyss Institute.
+His research interests include applications of synthetic biology to solving problems of security, identity, and data integrity, as well as the classification of diseases which afflict genetic algorithms.

-Steve's advisory roles include Healthcare Financial, Inc., the Harvard iLab, and the Technology and Public Purpose Project at the Harvard Kennedy School.

-Steve has received three degrees from MIT including a PhD from the MIT Media Lab for work in artificial intelligence, as an advisee of Marvin Minsky.
-He holds 5 patents.
+Steve is an inventor on 7 patents, and has received three degrees from MIT including a PhD from the MIT Media Lab for work in artificial intelligence, as an advisee of Marvin Minsky.